quadrat_correlation_matrix#

 regions_label_namestr, optional

-The name of the label used to assign objects to regions, by default None.
+Name of the label used to assign objects to regions.
+Default is None.

 region_methodstr, optional

-The method to generate regions if no region colleciton or region label name provided, by default ‘quadrats’.
+Method to generate regions if no collection or label name is provided.
 Options are ‘hexgrid’ or ‘quadrats’.
+Default is ‘quadrats’.

 region_kwargsdict, optional